 In his study of the baritone saxophone, Giuseppe Doronzo has established a personal library of more than 170 multi-phonics, enabling him to play between two and up to five notes simultaneously.With the creation of a polyphony inspired by Tibetan and Mongolian overtone singing, he uses extended techniques to sing a melody based on a particular overtone sequence while also playing the fundamental tone.

 For this collaboration, Morten Poulsen has build an electro-acoustic suitcase, inspired by the greek philosopher Pythagoras, who taught behind a curtain for his presence not to distract his students from his message.
-This created the concept of “the acousmatic voice”; a voice you hear without seeing its source.
-As a listener at a concert, it is almost a reflex to look for the source of the sound, and directly connect what we hear to what we see.
-With the electro-acoustic suitcase, it is the intention to separate these two senses, to encourage the audience to experience the sound without visual cues and thus raising the listening in itself to a higher priority.The suitcase contains a carefully selected collection of small objects that produce a small sound which is then enhanced by home-built microphones.
+This created the concept of “the acousmatic voice”; a voice to be heard without seeing its source.
+At live concerts it is often a reflex to look for the source of the sound and to directly connect what we hear to what we see.
+With the electro-acoustic suitcase, it is the intention to encourage the audience to experience the sound without visual cues and thus raising the listening in itself to a higher priority.The suitcase contains a carefully selected collection of small objects that produce a tiny sound which is then enhanced by home-built microphones.